-I agree to adhere to the following guidelines:
+I agree to adhere to the following guideline:

 - All patient information is confidential and any inappropriate viewing, discussion, or disclosure of this information is a violation of College of Saint Mary policy. - This information is privileged and confidential regardless of format: electronic, written, overheard, and/or observed. - I may view, use, disclose, or copy information only as it relates to the performance of my educational duties.
 Any inappropriate viewing, discussion, or disclosure of this information is a violation of hospital policy and may be violation of HIPAA and other state and federal laws. - The HPSSC is a learning environment.
 All scenarios, regardless of their outcome, should be treated in a professional manner.
 The student running the scenario should have everyone's respect and attention.
 Situations simulated in the lab are to be used as a learning tool and not to be used for humiliation of fellow students. - The simulation mannequins are to be used with respect and be treated as if they are live patients. - No Betadine or ink pens may be used on or near the simulation mannequins.
-Only 22-gauge IV catheters, or smaller, may be used. - When using the SimPad for skills and/or simulation, the wrist strap will be worn at all times or the cost of a new SimPad will be incurred to the student responsible for the damage caused. - Skills lab resource manuals/reference materials are available for reference.
-Please DO NOT remove from lab. - There is an opportunity to sign out selected equipment from the skills lab for practice.
-No IV supplies, or medication supplies (i.e. syringes, needles) will be permitted for checkout.
-Check with lab personnel regarding equipment sign-out procedure. - The lab is designated to be a safe area for practice and education.
-Real needles are used thus the need to practice with care.
-Practicing of any invasive procedures is not permitted on self or other individuals.
+Only 22gauge IV catheters, or smaller, may be used. - When using the SimPad for skills and/or simulation, the wrist strap will be worn at all times or the cost of a new SimPad will be incurred to the student responsible for the damage caused.